zveric/Computer-Science-Notes/Databases/Database Introduction.md

 - Domain integrity: All attributes in the database are related to the overall domain that the database is working on

 ### Data Inderpendence:
-- In realational databases data is seperated meaning that only relevent data is shown
+- In relational databases data is seperated meaning that only relevent data is shown